Josiah K. Lilly Jr.: Eli Lilly and Company

-Lilly joined Eli Lilly and Company in November 1914 and became head of its newly formed Efficiency Division in 1916.
+In November 1914, Lilly joined Eli Lilly and Company, where he became head of its newly formed Efficiency Division in 1916.
 He was responsible for the company's employee relations, payroll, and methods and standards departments.
 Following his enlistment in the U.S. Army during World War I, when he served in France as an officer in the medical supply service, Lilly returned to the family business in Indianapolis, where he spent the remainder of his career.

 In the late 1920s Lilly and his brother, Eli, established a Planning Department and developed improvements to the company's hiring procedures, employee bonus incentives, working conditions, and efficiency efforts.
 While Eli served as president of the company from 1932 to 1948, Joe's main interests were sales and marketing.
 During this period the company's growth was significant: "sales increased from $13 million to $115 million, and the number of employees grew from 1,675 to 6,912."
 As part of a company reorganization in 1944, Joe became executive vice president, while continuing to maintain responsibilities for the company's marketing effort, including the sales research, marketing, and distribution functions.

 The company's increasing size, the complexity of its business, and the resignation of Joe's son, Josiah III, in 1946, caused the company to consider a gradual leadership transition that would separate the company's ownership from its day-to-day management.
 Prior to his elevation to company president in 1948, Joe was president of Eli Lilly International Corporation.
 He remained at the helm until 1953 when Eugene Beesley succeeded him to become the first non-family member to serve as the company's president.
 Lilly was chairman of the board from 1953 until his death in 1966.